geogugal/quickmapr/cran_comments.md

 ## Comments

+- Fixed link in CITATION
-- Modified startup message to note switch to sf and terra, but keeping RasterLayer as output for now..
+- Modified startup message to note switch to sf and terra, but keeping RasterLayer as output for now.
+- Maintainership for quickmapr has switched from Jeff Hollister to Jugal Patel.
+This versions DESCRIPTION captures that change and email was sent to cran-submissions@r-project.org on 2023-10-11.

 ## Test Environments